earth-mover/icechunk/docs/docs/faq.md

 By the same criteria Icechunk and Zarr are also "safe", in that it is impossible to trigger arbitrary code execution when reading data.

-SafeTensors is a single-file format, like HDF5, SafeTensors optimizes for a simple on-disk layout that facilitates mem-map-based zero-copy reading in ML training pipleines, assuming that the data are being read from a local POSIX filesystem Zarr and Icechunk instead allow for flexible chunking and compression to optimize I/O against object storage.
+SafeTensors is a single-file format, like HDF5, SafeTensors optimizes for a simple on-disk layout that facilitates mem-map-based zero-copy reading in ML training pipelines, assuming that the data are being read from a local POSIX filesystem Zarr and Icechunk instead allow for flexible chunking and compression to optimize I/O against object storage.